-RIT’s exercise science program is a bachelor’s degree requiring the completion of 120 academic credits.
-This includes 65 credits in the liberal arts and sciences, six elective credits, and 49 credit hours of course work specific to exercise science.
-The degree is designed to be completed in four years and is offered at RIT as an on campus learning experience.
+RIT’s exercise science degree is designed to be completed in four years and is offered at RIT as an on-campus learning experience.
 The program also offers clinical and athletic tracks.

 The clinical track is designed for students interested in using exercise as therapy.
 Clinical exercise medicine is an emerging field that is poised to grow as the population ages.
 This field is for students who see the opportunity to provide exercise/fitness services as an integrated medical service.
 With an entrepreneurial spirit, students prepare themselves to become the newest practitioners in the health care field.
 Clinical exercise physiologists perform fitness assessments, design exercise prescriptions, and implement therapeutic exercise programs for health promotion.